stefan-ernst/storymapping-site/docs/storyvsjourneymap.md

 You can easily build a shared understanding of their personas and requirements.

-Story mapping on the other hand will help you implement the user journeys into your software and prioritise which features come first, by giving developers and product managers and easier overview of actionable items.
+Story mapping on the other hand will help you implement the user journeys into your software and prioritise which features come first, by giving developers and product managers an easier overview of actionable items.